- cyproterone acetate

 Note: There are other antiretroviral agents that may increase plasma concentration of sex hormones.

-Effects on other drugs
+Effects of oestrogen/progestogen combinations on other medicinal products

 Oral contraceptives and oestrogen/progestogen combinations like Dianette may affect the metabolism of certain other drugs.
 Accordingly, plasma and tissue concentrations may either increase (e.g. cyclosporin) or decrease (e.g. lamotrigine).